TysonPWilliams/ISK1002-Article-Assignment/README.md

 - **/ai-generated/**: Codebase generated entirely by an AI tool (Cursor)
 - **/human-written/**: Codebase written manually by a student developer

+Each folder contains its own README.md for setup instructions.

 Each implementation provides CRUD operations for the following core entities:
 - Students
 - Teachers